difference between political executive and permanent executive

 The permanent executive, on the other hand, is the part of the government responsible for implementing policies on a day-to-day basis.
 They are the career bureaucrats who work within government agencies and departments that ensure the smooth functioning of government operations.

-See also difference between financial cost and management accounting
+See also difference between pond and a lake

 Permanent executives are not appointed by politicians but are instead recruited through a competitive and rigorous hiring process.
 They have no political affiliation and are expected to act in the best interest of the country.